 Team Commissions Center for Non-Profit Law for 501c3 Creation

-After 3 months of research and deliberation, the Row River Fire Response decided to move forward to create a 501(c)(3).
+Three months after this event, and over much research and deliberation, the Row River Exploratory Committee decided to move forward to create the Row River Fire Response 501(c)(3).

 Once we determined that this was the right direction to most benefit our community, the RRFR commissioned the Center for Non-Profit law to help confirm if a 501(c)(3) was the right direction, and, once that was decided, to process the 501(c)(3) with the state of Oregon and the United States Federal government.